necyberteam/documents/communications-handbook.md

 Remove access to the account once individuals have either completed the task/time period for which they were granted access or are no longer part of the social media committee.

-[US-RSE Twitter Guidelines]() is intended for sharing with members of the social media committee or volunteer tweeters.
+[US-RSE Twitter Guidelines](https://docs.google.com/document/d/1JhQh0PhiXjrtkJKN9z6TGTXGdFI100t95oFyp-o5oOo/edit?usp=sharing) is intended for sharing with anyone who will be tweeting from the account.